compwiz32/website/content/posts/SAML-OAuth-OIDC.md

 <div class="callout">
   <p><strong>What is Federation?</strong></p>
   <p>Federation is a trust relationship established between an identity provider and a service provider.
-Your identity team configures this relationship by exchanging metadata between the two systems - essentially teaching them how to communicate securely and what to trust from each other. <br><br>
+Your identity team configures this relationship by exchanging metadata between the two systems - essentially teaching them how to communicate securely and what to trust from each other. <br>

 Once federated, the service provider trusts authentication assertions from your IdP without needing to verify credentials itself.
 This is why SAML is often called a "federated identity" protocol.</p>
 </div>